content-left-bg.png

 About the AEDC

-The Australian Early Development Census (AEDC) is a nationwide data collection that occurs every 3 years.
+The AEDC is a nationwide data collection that occurs every 3 years.

-The AEDC measures how children are developing as they transition into their first year of school based on 5 key areas known as 'domains': Physical health and wellbeing, Social competence, Emotional maturity, Language and cognitive skills (school-based), and Communication skills and general knowledge.
+The AEDC measures how children are developing as they transition into their first year of school based on 5 key areas known as 'domains'.

 Physical health and wellbeing